 - Add some beauty to your backyard with verbena or ageratum.

 - Don’t hesitate to give your mulch a top up – especially if you are heading away from home for a holiday.
 Mulch after watering to a depth of about 5cm but be careful to keep mulch clear of plant stems, especially young seedlings, to avoid stem-rot.

 - Consider constructing a couple of shade cloth tents.
 You don’t need to be a chippy to construct one, any simple, moveable structure that you can pop over the top of some of the sun sensitive veggies (like leafy greens and beans) as the heat becomes more intense will do.
 Install on high UV days, windy days, and while away from your patch.

 - Future proof (and holiday proof!) your garden.
 Wicking beds are a great way to reduce the amount of water you use in your garden.
 They can also go for weeks before they need to be topped up so you can take your summer holiday and have a thriving edible garden when you return.
 You can order custom sized wicking bed conversion kits for your raised beds from us.

 - As your plants grow and fill in the space between each other, it’s time to weed between them.
 There’s usually no reason to pull the weeds out before that though.
 They protect the soil, and many are tasty and more nutritious than spinach.
 Come along to one of Adam’s Edible Weeds Walks if you don’t believe us!

-- Water smarter at this time of year.
+- If you don’t have wicking beds that do the watering for you, water smarter at this time of year.
 Water first thing in the morning, and remember a deep drink a couple of times a week is far more beneficial than light watering.

 In the Orchard